jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

     public static void main(String[] args) throws IOException {
         new SocksServer(Configuration.newUnmodifiableInstance(Settings.of(
             /*
-             * Deny any BIND or UDP ASSOCIATE commands and log as
+             * Deny any BIND or UDP ASSOCIATE requests and log as a warning
-             * a warning message if they are denied
+             * message their denials
              */
             Setting.newInstanceWithParsedValue(
                 "rule",